Resinchem/Matrix-Clock-ESP32/README.md

   - Multiple effects such as alternate flashing, fade-in/fade out, one letter at time, etc.
   - Can set text values via web app or API

+- Other Features:
+  - Brightness control
+  - All display colors and modes are configurable
+  - Different selectable fonts for large number displays
+  - See the Wiki for description of all the features

+- Optional secondary WLED controller
+  - Extend the functionality with all the effects and features of full WLED
+  - Auto-switching between controllers.
+Show WLED when WLED is on and show the clock when WLED is off.
+  - Microphone for WLED audio-reactive effects.

+This repo and its wiki cover installation, configuration and use of the firmware.
+It does not cover the physical build of the controller(s), wiring or the enclosure/case.
+For build and wiring details, please refer to the following source:

+YouTube Video (overview): _coming soon_

+Written Blog Article (full details): [An ESP32 LED Matrix Clock, Scoreboard, Timer and more with FULL WLED](https://resinchemtech.blogspot.com/2025/01/matrix32.html)